 Context Filter

-The context filter allows you to select the correct segment of your data source based on issue values.
+The context filter enables you to extract the relevant segment of your data source by utilizing contextual information such as issue fields or user values.

-This is useful when you want to build a dependency between two fields or have a single Json for all issues and need a specific part of that data.
-The context filter helps you drill down to the entry that you need information from.
+This feature is particularly useful when you need to establish a dependency between two fields or when you have a single JSON data block for all issues and need a specific section of that data.
+The context filter helps you navigate to the entry that contains the information you require.

 Available Issue Values

-The values are contextual variables that allow you to filter your data source based on issue based variables.
+The values are contextual variables that allow you to filter your data source based on issue based variables such as:

 $.issue.key